YawHB/Supeo_frontend/README.md

 * Docker
 * Docker Compose

-## Installation
+## How to install and run the application

   ### Frontend

-  1. Open your terminal and navigate to the frontend directory:
+  1. Open your terminal and navigate to the frontend directory

     cd Supeo_frontend

-  2. Install dependencies:
+  2. Install dependencies

     npm install

+  3. Run the frontend

+    npm run dev

-  The application will be running at http://localhost:5173.
+  The application will be running at http://localhost:5173

   ### Backend